kien-to/2048/README.md

-# 2048 game rebuilt with React: https://gif2048.netlify.app/
+# 2048 game rebuilt with React:
-Animation credit to Romain Cousin
 New version with play-against-AI mode